 Malcolm began his law career as a Law Clerk to a federal district court judge and a federal appellate court judge as well as an associate at the Atlanta-based law firm of Sutherland, Asbill & Brennan (now Eversheds Sutherland).

-Malcolm is a graduate of Harvard Law School and holds a bachelor’s degree in economics from Columbia College.
-Born in New York City, he grew up in Tenafly, N.J.
+Malcolm is a graduate of Harvard Law School and holds a bachelor’s degree in Economics from Columbia College.
+Born in New York City, he grew up in Tenafly, New Jersey.
 He and his wife, Mary Lee, currently reside in Washington, D.C.
 They have two adult children, Andy and Amanda.